Welcome to Poetry Out Loud in New York!

 Regional Semifinals

-• Students participate in one of the 9 Semifinal competitions, according to their region.
-The winner and runner-up of each Semifinal competition will move on to compete in the New York State Final.
+Students participate in semifinal competitions, according to their region.
+The winner and runner-up of each semifinal competition will move on to compete in the New York State Final.
+Regions are determined by the locations of the schools that register to participate.
+In recent years, we have held 9 to 10 semifinal events throughout the state.

 State Final and National Final